An inexact variable metric proximal linearization method for composite optimization on manifolds: Introduction

 \subsection{Related Works}

 Riemannian proximal gradient (RPG) methods are a class of popular ones based on the retraction and first-order information of manifolds.
 The first RPG method was proposed by Chen et al. \cite{Chen2020} for problem \eqref{prob} with the Stiefel manifold $\mathcal{M}$ and an identity mapping $F$ (i.e., $F\equiv\mathcal{I}$).
-At each iteration, it first seeks the exact solution $v^k$ of the strongly convex problem
+At each iteration, it seeks the exact solution $v^k$ of

 then finds a step-size $\alpha_k$ with a monotone line search along the direction $v^k$ and retracts $x^k\!+\alpha_kv^k$ onto $\mathcal{M}$ to yield the next iterate, where $T_{x^k}\mathcal{M}$ is the tangent space of $\mathcal{M}$ at $x^k$.
 Under an assumption a little stronger than Assumption \ref{ass0}, they proved that any cluster point of the iterate sequence is a stationary point, and the RPG method returns an $\epsilon$-stationary point defined by $v^k$ in $O(\epsilon^{-2})$ steps.
 Later, for \eqref{prob} with a finite dimensional Riemannian manifold $\mathcal{M}$, a continuous nonconvex $\vartheta$ and $F\equiv\mathcal{I}$, Huang and Wei \cite{Huang2022a} developed a RPG method by seeking an exact stationary point $v^k$ of